SivadithiyanOfcl/YoutubeFloatTitle/README.md

 Step 3: Head over to your chrome web browser and click on the "Extensions" icon (Puzzle Piece on the same level as the top search bar).

 Step 4: Click on "Manage Extensions".
-A new window tab will pop up!.
+A new window tab will pop up!. (or type in **chrome://extensions/** on the url search bar)

 Step 5: Turn on the developer mode and click the "Load Unpacked" .